 While my friends cooed in doughnut heaven, I drove back to Red River College, scratching my itchy burning hands as they bubbled like pop rocks.

 I couldn’t accept the obvious: I was Celiac.

 Then another aunt was diagnosed with Celiac disease, and then my mom.
-My dad became gluten-tolerance.
+My dad became gluten-tolerant.
 I panicked.
-I hoarded tissue and inhaled gluten like there was no tomorrow.
+I hoarded tissue and inhaled gluten.